Přezletice

 Přezletice is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 2,400 inhabitants.
+It has about 2,500 inhabitants.

 Etymology

 The name was probably derived from the word přezlý (i.e. 'very evil').

 Geography

 Přezletice is located about 7 km northeast of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Přezletice is from 1352.
-Until the end of the 16th century, it was owned by vaiour lower noble families.
+Until the end of the 16th century, it was owned by various lesser noble families.
 From the end of the 16th century, Přezletice was a part of the Ctěnice estate.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Přezletice is poor in monuments.
 The only protected cultural monument in the municipality is the site of a Paleolithic camp, now an archaeological site.
 In the centre of Přezletice is the Chapel of the Virgin Mary.